Jennifer Slingerland Ryan, M.Ed., LPC-S

 - How meditation, self-talk, role-playing, role rehearsal affect the change process

 In my work as a relationship counselor (pre-marital, marriage, life partners), I closely follow the same principles as outlined in attachment theory and cognitive behavioral theory, just as within individual therapy.
 I believe healthy individuals make healthy intimate partners.
-Often, relationship counseling starts as individual counseling so we can build a foundation for a healthy marriage.

 Just a few of my recommended reading list is as follows: